-Cal Poly Arab Music Ensemble to Perform with Guest Artists at Nov.
-16 Concert
+Cal Poly Arab Music Ensemble to Host Iranian and Tajik Guest Artists in March 14 Concert

-SAN LUIS OBISPO — The Cal Poly Arab Music Ensemble and guest artists will perform a program of music and dance from the Eastern Mediterranean and larger region at 7:30 p.m.
-Saturday, Nov.
-16, in Spanos Theatre on campus.
+SAN LUIS OBISPO — The Cal Poly Arab Music Ensemble and guest artists will perform a program of Arab, Iranian and Tajik music that includes popular dance from the Eastern Mediterranean at 7:30 p.m.
+Saturday, March 14, in Spanos Theatre on campus.

-San Luis Obispo dance director Jenna Mitchell will lead the dance troupe in complementary choreographies that dialogue with the music in selected famed pieces.
-Cal Poly Music Professor Ken Habib, a composer, performer, and ethnomusicologist, will direct the show.
+San Luis Obispo dance director Jenna Mitchell will lead the dance troupe in complementary choreographies that dialogue with the music.
+Cal Poly Music Professor Ken Habib, a composer, performer and ethnomusicologist, will direct the show.

 Tickets are $14 for the public, and $9 for students.
 Event parking is sponsored by the PAC.
 Tickets are available at the Cal Poly Ticket Office between noon and 6 p.m.
 Monday through Saturday.
 To order by phone, call 805-SLO-4TIX (805-756-4849).

 The Music Department offers a 10 percent discount to patrons who buy season tickets to four of its events through the Cal Poly Ticket Office; a 15 percent discount is given on tickets to five or more events.